Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 after just three minutes, when Christian Atsu went past three defenders without

-sided game, with the visitors needing a win to go to the top of the league.
+challenge and shot into the top corner.
+We thought that could signal a one-sided game, with the visitors needing a win to go to the top of the league.

 Zwolle responded as Guyon Fernandez finished neatly after

-ten minutes following neat build up play from Jesper Drost.
+ten minutes, following neat build-up play from Jesper Drost.
 Vitesse had a

 penalty saved shortly after by PEC keeper Diederik Boer.
 Guy returned with a